 What will happen PIR weekend?

-Donna is not on the site much now and lemonelephant will be helping out along with many others who have begun this journey before you.
+Donna is no longer active on the site and lemonelephant will be helping out along with many others who have begun this journey before you.
 (Donna, we are forever thankful that you started this group that continues to help so many.)

 Be sure to check out the Pages to the right (under the pictures of the Members) for additional information.
 (You will need to click "View All" to see all of them.)